Understanding Structs in Go: The Foundation of Data Modeling

 Adding Validation

-Constructor functions are the perfect place to enforce business rules:
+Constructor functions are the right place to enforce business rules:

 func NewBlogPost(title, author, content string) (BlogPost, error) {